 Radiologic Technology Disclosures

-Southside College of Health Sciences Associate's degree in Radiologic Technology Program Length: 80 weeks
+Southside College of Health Sciences Associate's degree in Radiologic Technology Program Length: 20 months (80 weeks)

 Students Graduating on Time